 EXPERIENCE: Former television news producer, client strategist and marketing communication specialist

-PUBLICATIONS: Articles published in Communication Research, Howard Journal of Communications, Visual Communication Quarterly, Electronic News, Journal of Communication Inquiry, Journal of Public Interest Communications, Communication, Society and Media, and Global Case Series.
+PUBLICATIONS: Articles published in Health Communication, Communication Research, Howard Journal of Communications, Visual Communication Quarterly, Electronic News, Journal of Communication Inquiry, Journal of Public Interest Communications, Communication, Society and Media, and Global Case Series.

 Books include Oil and Water: Media Lessons from Hurricane Katrina and the Deepwater Horizon Disaster (2013); Indian Country: Telling a Story in a Digital Age (2014); Resistance Advocacy as News: Digital Black Press Covers the Tea Party (2017); and Getting Voices Heard: Underserved Communities and Digital Discourse (2018)